PruvoNet/loopback-getting-started/README.md

 Add archive method to the Note model
 ====================================

 We want users to be able to archive their notes.
-We can do that by adding custom methods to the model.
+We can do that by adding a custom method to the model.

 Please add the following to the exports function in `server/models/note.js`:
 ```javascript